 Beacon was designed to add transparency to digital marketing, by revealing the full website visitor journey from any digital channel via a remarkably simple interface that provides at-a-glance insights into the performance of your marketing campaigns.

 Businesses driving traffic to their website from social media, PPC, email and other channels, know these are vital parts of their marketing activities.
 But in reality, many simply don’t know the true impact they have on their business.

 Beacon analyses the behaviour of traffic that your various marketing channels send to your website, right down to individual visitor, enabling you to see what’s really working for you and what isn’t.

 Its cost per visit calculator lets marketers get a view of how their digital campaigns and channels are doing in terms of return on investment.

-Beacon also has a Bot Click Indicator, a handy widget which shows you the percentage of your website visits that are fraudulent or bots – revealing the true value of your digital marketing.
+Beacon also has a Bot Click Indicator, a handy widget which shows you the percentage of your website visits that are fraudulent or bots – revealing the true value of your digital marketing campaign strategy.

 Good For: Anyone sending traffic to a website and especially marketing agencies, not-for-profit organisations and businesses or individuals running multi-channel digital marketing campaigns.